Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cluster-production-configuration-guide/cluster-configuration-faq.md

 ## I Can’t Connect From Other Hosts.
 What do I do?

-Check the &lt;listen&gt; settings in config.xml.
+Check the <listen> settings in config.xml.
 Verify that the connection can connect on both IPV4 and IPV6.